-Syria’s Aleppo airport resumes flights for 1st time in years
+Syria’s Aleppo airport resumes flights amid nearby offensive

-ALEPPO, Syria (AP) — A Syrian commercial flight landed at Aleppo airport on Wednesday from Damascus, marking the resumption of internal flights between Syria’s two largest cities for the first time since 2012.
+ALEPPO, Syria (AP) — A Syrian commercial flight landed at Aleppo airport on Wednesday from Damascus, marking the resumption of domestic flights between Syria’s two largest cities for the first time since 2012 — even as nearby, the government’s onslaught continued with airstrikes reportedly hitting several rebel-held towns and villages.

 The flight carrying Syrian officials and journalists was a symbolic message from President Bashar Assad’s government, days after its forces consolidated control over the northwestern province of Aleppo and seized the last segments of the strategic M5 highway linking Aleppo to Damascus.
 The motorway between Syria’s two biggest cities was being repaired and was scheduled to reopen in coming days, for the first time in eight years.

-Backed by heavy Russian air strikes, government forces have been on the offensive for weeks to recapture the Aleppo countryside and parts of neighboring Idlib province in northwestern Syria, the last rebel-held areas in the country.
+Backed by heavy Russian air strikes, government forces have for weeks been pushing a crushing military campaign to recapture the Aleppo countryside and parts of neighboring Idlib province in northwestern Syria, the last rebel-held areas in the country.

-The advances have sent hundreds of thousands of Syrian civilians fleeing towards the border with Turkey in one of the biggest single displacements of the war, now in its eighth year.
+The widening multi-front offensive has sent hundreds of thousands of Syrian civilians fleeing towards the border with Turkey in one of the biggest single displacements of the nine-year war.
 Escaping the bombs, many of them left with their belongings piled up on vehicles and are now staying in tents, in open fields and under trees in freezing temperatures near the Turkish border.
 The U.N. has put the number of those displaced since Dec.
 1 at more than 900,000 civilians — more than half of them women and children.

+Satellite images illustrated the staggering scale of the internal displacement, concentrated within a small space in the country’s northwest, near the border with Turkey.

+The images from Colorado-based Maxar Technologies show an enormous number of refugee tents and shelters for internally displaced people near Kafaldin and Deir Hassan in Idlib province.
+A comparison with images of the same area taken a year ago shows the rapid expansion of informal camps, as hundreds of thousands of civilians scrambled to escape the onslaught.
+The images also show tents near the edge of a quarry in a nearby area.

-The military campaign has also killed hundreds of civilians and disrupted aid distribution, with the bitter winter compounding the suffering.
+The military campaign has killed hundreds of civilians and disrupted aid distribution, with the bitter winter compounding the suffering.

+On Wednesday, opposition activists reported airstrikes and shelling on several rebel-held areas in the country’s northwest, mostly near the towns of Daret Azzeh and Atareb.
+The Britain-based Syrian Observatory for Human Rights, an opposition war monitoring group, reported more than 120 airstrikes on the last rebel stronghold on Tuesday alone.

+The Syrian Civil Defense, a group active in Idlib, reported that four civilians were killed and 18 were wounded in Tuesday’s airstrikes and shelling on several parts of Idlib.

-The Syrian Air flight landed at Aleppo airport after a 40-minute flight from Damascus and was received on the ground by a military band at the tarmac.
+The Syrian Air flight landed at Aleppo airport after a 40-minute flight from Damascus on Wednesday and was welcomed by a military band on the tarmac.
 Syrian warplanes flew low overhead in a show of force and celebration.
-Earlier in the day, Syrian Tourism Minister Bishr al-Yazigi and Transport Minister Ali Hammoud opened the airport for business.
+Earlier in the day, Syrian Tourism Minister Rami Radwan Martini and Transport Minister Ali Hammoud opened the airport for business.

 Hammoud said the opening of the airport is a “great joy” for Syrians and a “dream” for the ministry.

-Note: This story has been corrected to show that Syria’s tourism minister is Radwan Martini, not Bishr al-Yazigi.